Wilfred/Minimal-scheme/README.md

 [![Build Status](https://secure.travis-ci.org/Wilfred/Minimal-scheme.png?branch=master)](http://travis-ci.org/Wilfred/Minimal-scheme)

-Targetting R5RS
+This is a from-scratch Scheme implementation written for pleasure and education purposes only.
+It is targetting R5RS
 ([HTML copy of spec](http://people.csail.mit.edu/jaffer/r5rs_toc.html)), or at least an interesting subset of it.

-Currently working towards running all the
-[code in SICP](http://mitpress.mit.edu/sicp/code/index.html).
+I'd also like it to run the [code in SICP](http://mitpress.mit.edu/sicp/code/index.html).

 All functionality is implemented with corresponding tests.
 Functions